Article Badge Image

 13. Buy a Property Inland

-If you live near a coastline, you might pay a higher premium if there’s a greater risk for hurricanes.
+Living near a coastline might pay a higher premium if there's a greater risk of hurricanes.

 If living near a coastline or within a flood zone, consider purchasing a separate flood insurance policy.